oracle-quickstart/oci-prerequisites/README.md

     ssh -i ~/.ssh/oci <username>@<ip_address>

-If we add a ssh_config file, we can simplify that a bit.
-To create that file, run the command:
+If desired, adding some settings to our ssh_config file we can simplify that a bit.
+Run the command below to append to your config:

+    echo -e "\n#OCI setup
-    echo "Host *
+    Host *
      IdentityFile ~/.ssh/oci
-      User opc" > ~/.ssh/config
+     User opc" >> ~/.ssh/config

 Now you can SSH to your OEL machines on OCI with the command: